slarmoo/.github/profile/webServices/node/node.md

 2
 ```

 However, to do real work you need to execute an entire project composed of dozens or even hundreds of JavaScript files.
-You do this by creating a single starting JavaScript file, named something like `index.js`, that references the code found in the rest your project.
-You then execute your code by running `node` with index.js as a parameter.
+You do this by creating a single starting JavaScript file, named something like `index.js`, that references the code found in the rest of your project.
+You then execute your code by running `node` with `index.js` as a parameter.
 For example, with the following JavaScript saved to a file named `index.js`

 ```js
 function countdown() {